MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Underworld/factions.md

 ### Structure

 - **Leadership**: Council of three ("The Thorns")
-  - Master of Coin
+  - Master of Coin ("The Butcher")
-  - Master of Shadows
+  - Master of Shadows ("Lady Midnight")
-  - Master of Whispers
+  - Master of Whispers ("Ratwhisper")
 - **Operations**:
   - Protection rackets in the tournament grounds
   - Gambling operations